seans84/Data-Structures-and-Algorithms/README.md

 lie on the board, i.e. within the range value of 0,0 to 7,7.

 ###Run
-In the command line run ruby KnightsTravails.rb and the shortest route to your desired ending square will be output in x,y coordinates along with the require amount of steps necessary.
+In the command line run "ruby KnightsTravails.rb" and the shortest route to your desired ending square will be output in x,y coordinates along with the require amount of steps necessary.